littlestray/diyre-build-map-data-editor/README.md

-# DIYRE SVG Metadata Editor
+# DIYRE Build Map Data Editor

+A tool for labeling the components of a build map svg.

 ## To Use